 Why is it so common?
 What are the risk factors associated with becoming an addict, and what do people have to watch out for when looking out for themselves and their loved ones?

-According to Mayo Clinic, addiction does not discriminate – but it does have certain risks that increase your chances.
+According to Mayo Clinic, addiction does not discriminate but has certain risks that increase your chances.
 Such risks include:

 A History of Addiction

-You’re more likely to become addicted if your family has a history of addiction, especially towards a certain drug.
+You’re more likely to become addicted if your family has a history of addiction, especially to a certain drug.

 Depression, Anxiety, and Loneliness

-These are all mental states commonly associated with addictions, because of the vulnerabilities and needs they create.
-Drugs and destructive behavior then fills these needs.
+These are all mental states commonly associated with addictions because of the vulnerabilities and needs they create.
+Drugs and destructive behavior then fill these needs.